nanoporegenomics/napu_wf/README.md

 configuration is more involving and requires optimization for a particular environemnt.
 Please refer to the [corresponding manual](https://cromwell.readthedocs.io/en/stable/Configuring/) for details

+### Running the assembly with Shasta separately

+The Shasta assembler can be run in *in-memory* mode (faster/cheaper) or *disk-backed* mode (slower but doesn't require as much memory).The end-to-end workflow uses the *disk-backed* mode by default because Terra can't (currently) launch instances with more than 768 Gb of memory which might not be enough for some samples.
+However, because the *in-memory* mode is much cheaper (~$20 vs ~$70), it might be worth attempting to run Shasta in *in-memory* mode first.
+Then, the rest of the workflow could be run on the samples that worked, or the full workflow with the *disk-backed* mode on the few that failed.

+Shasta can be run separately with the workflow defined at `wdl/tasks/shasta.wdl` and deposited [on Dockstore](https://dockstore.org/workflows/github.com/jmonlong/card_nanopore_wf/shasta:r10?tab=info).
+To use the *in-memory* mode on Terra, the suggested inputs are:
+- `inMemory=true`
+- `diskSizeGB=1500` (needed to get high-memory instances on Terra)

+Then, the FASTA file produced by Shasta can be provided to the end-to-end workflow described above (defined at `wdl/workflows/cardEndToEndVcf.wdl` and deposited [on Dockstore](https://dockstore.org/workflows/github.com/jmonlong/card_nanopore_wf/cardEndToEndVcfMethyl:r10?tab=info)) using the optional input `shastaFasta`.

+### Running DeepVariant per chromosome and minimap2 alignment on chunks of reads

+Both of these tasks in the end-to-end pipeline take considerable amount of time when run on the whole genome.
+Running these tasks in parallel reduces time and cost.

+DeepVariant can be run on each chromosome independently by providing a list of chromosomes as input to the end-to-end workflow.
+To run minimap2 alignments in parallel provide the end-to-end workflow with a number of reads per chunk to split the input reads.

+To run these tasks in parallel on Terra, the suggested inputs are:
+- `nbReadsPerChunk = 1000000` ( this can vary by input reads )
+- `chrs=["chr1", "chr2", "chr3", "chr4", "chr5", "chr6", "chr7", "chr8", "chr9", "chr10", "chr11", "chr12", "chr13",
+             "chr14", "chr15", "chr16", "chr17", "chr18", "chr19", "chr20", "chr21", "chr22", "chrX", "chrY", "chrM"]`

 ### Quick demo

 ```